opengovfoundation/madison/server/database/seeds/pages/faq.md

 Government policy covers a huge range of issues that directly impact you, your family, and your place of work--from where you can park your car, to where your kids go to school, to how much you pay in taxes.
-To find a bill on a topic you care about, simply search Madison with keywords, councilmembers’ names, or document status.
+To find a document on a topic you care about, simply search Madison with keywords, councilmembers’ names, or document status.
 Then sign up for an account to vote, add general comments, ask questions, and suggest changes directly to these new laws, rules and